LGS is where personal development and professional connections serve the greater good!

 Simply stated: our graduates are making CNY better.

 We offer three programs: the LGS flagship program, the CNY Political Leadership Institute and Nourishing Tomorrow’s Leaders.
 Additionally, we offer a customized consultation program entitled, “The ROI of Civic Engagement.”

 LGS was founded in 1990 as a partnership between the City of Syracuse, Onondaga County, Onondaga Community College and Centerstate CEO.
 As an independent non-profit organization, it’s mission is to inspire current and future leaders to make a difference in the community where we live and work.
 The first class of LGS graduated in 1991.

 Just like thousands of similar programs throughout the U.S., Leadership Greater Syracuse is where personal development and professional connections serve the greater good.

-Participants in LGS meet the key decision makers across Onondaga County where they have the opportunity to learn about the challenges and achievements of our community.
+Participants in the flagship program connect with key decision makers across Onondaga County where they have the opportunity to learn about the challenges and achievements of our community.

 No two class years are ever the same.
 The “Apprentice” style format means that each class day is customized by the interests of the participants.

 The common thread of LGS graduates is their passion for Central New York.
 With their training from LGS, graduates are making a significant impact in the community.
 Many serve on non-profit boards, school boards and hold elected offices such as county clerk, village mayor and family court judge.
 They are volunteering at a higher level of servant leadership.
 LGS graduates represent their employers in the community and as such, their organization enjoys an enhanced reputation by being viewed as an exemplary corporate citizen.
 Further, individuals who make a commitment to being involved and engaged in their community beyond work and home are more easily retained by their employers.
 Leadership Greater Syracuse helps to keep top talent in the region!

 981 of our 1,244 graduates still call CNY home.
 And . . .
 802 boards and offices have been held by our graduates.